-The APA suggests parents create a plan to present the news to any children together.
+The APA suggests spouses create a plan to present the news to any children together.
 Showing a calm united front can help ease the shock and assure children that their parents will still work together for them.
-Unless there are extenuating circumstances or safety issues, it is also a good idea to give children prior notice before any large changes such as moving, so they have time to adjust.
+If possible, it is also a good idea to give children several weeks notice before any large changes like moving, so they have time to adjust.
 Sudden changes can be more difficult for children.

 Understand it will be a process

 It is important to understand that it will likely be a process for children to adjust to the new normal.
-According to KidsHealth, it is normal for children and parents to feel sadness and loss over the divorce and their new situation.
+According to KidsHealth, it is normal for children and parents to feel sadness and loss over the divorce and the new situation.
 That does not mean that acceptance and healthy adjustment will not come.
 Parents can help children by being open and honest and encouraging children to do the same.
-Specifically, Parents can allow their children to Legitimize their feelings and allow them free expression, then offer support and encouragement.
-Parents should always avoid speaking ill of the other parent in front of their children and remember to take care of their own physical and mental health.
+Legitimize their feelings and allow them free expression, then offer support and encouragement.
+Parents should avoid speaking ill of their ex in front of their children and remember to take care of their own physical and mental health.